Estimated reading time: 5 minutes

 When you want to become an electrician, we understand that the prospect of enrolling in school again might be a bit intimidating at first.

 Remember that, in order to enroll in trade school, you’ll likely need to have completed your high school or a GED program.

-The goal of your electrician training is to prepare you to pass the certification exam.
+The goal of your electrician training is to prepare to qualify to pass the Journeyman examination.
 The exam will test how well you understand the National Electrical Code in most cases.
-Depending on the state in which you want to work, you’ll also need to show that you understand local building code laws.
+Depending on the state where you want to work, you’ll also need to show that you understand local building code laws.

 Of course, you’ll also learn how to fix common electrical problems in commercial and residential buildings.
 This can include faulty circuit breakers and overloads, sudden power losses, electrical testing, and the installation of light fixtures.

 You may even learn how to read blueprints to properly follow electrical plans during construction.
-You should expect a combination of classroom learning and on-the-job experience.
+You should expect a combination of hybrid classroom learning and on-the-job experience.
 You may also be required to complete a certain number of training hours in addition to passing your exam.

 What to Do After You’ve Completed Your Program

 What should your next steps after graduation be?

 Remember that completing your electrical training also provides you with excellent networking opportunities in addition to a competitive skill set.
 Mine your contacts list and think about shadowing or working under a more experienced electrician.

-Even if you had on-the-job training as a part of your certification program, it helps to have someone working with you who can help guide you through tricky situations as you build your career.
+Even if you had on-the-job training as a part of your certificate program, it helps to have someone working with you who can help guide you through tricky situations as you build your career.

 You’ll also learn more about how to build and grow a client list and brand yourself as an electrician.
 Remember that learning the best ways to market yourself is essential, especially if you know you have lots of competition.